Pradlerstraße

 Worth knowing

-As the city expanded, the farmhouses were gradually surrounded by modern apartment blocks and housing estates.
-This was accompanied by social tensions between the new workers and the "native" Pradlers.
+In the 19th century, Pradl, like the other outlying areas, became an industrial boomtown.
+The farmhouses were gradually surrounded by modern apartment blocks and housing estates as the town expanded.
+This was accompanied by social tensions between the migrant workers and the "native" Pradlers.
 Even before Pradl was united with Innsbruck in 1904, large employers such as the Rhomberg silk spinning mill and the gas works had already settled here.
 Bakeries, butchers, small shops and restaurants opened.
-Houses and flats were needed for the employees and workers.
-Between the junctions of Amthorstraße/Pradlerstraße and Gumppstraße/Pradlerstraße there are some remarkable buildings.
+New houses and flats were needed for the employees and workers.
+Between the junctions of Amthorstraße/Pradlerstraße and Gumppstraße/Pradlerstraße, there are still several of these bourgeois residential and tenement houses worth seeing today.

 Segen ist der Mühe Preis,